tsujamin/srs-hhvm-notebook/presentation.md

  - **Both these systems operate separately from each other (while sharing `m_count`) and the memory manager**

 ##Memory Management
+ - MENTION REQUEST LOCAL ETC, REQUIRED FOR CONTEXT LATER ON
 ##OTHER

 #Our Tasks

 ##HHVM Without Reference Counting
+ -

 ##JAN TASK